 Requests for new websites and intranets

-The University’s content strategy provides clarity around principles and processes for those publishing online web and intranet content.
-Our aim is to give users the right information, at the right time, in the right format, to fulfil their needs.
-This request process ensures clarity and efficiency for content creators, while enhancing consistency and user experience across the University’s digital platforms and limiting our exposure to security and other risks.
+The University’s content strategy outlines the principles and processes for publishing web and intranet content.
+Our aim is to give users the right information, at the right time, in the right format.
+This request process supports clarity and efficiency for content creators, improves consistency and user experience across our digital platforms, and helps reduce exposure to security and other risks.

 Key guidance: